 In Finland, since 2016, the reporting of bycatch of marine mammals has become mandatory, but it is not clear how the compliance to this is followed up in practice.
 No estimate has been available for the number of gillnet fishing vessels in operation.
 It is dominated by the recreational fishery which appears to go unrecorded.
 There is no effort towards alternative gear or other mitigation measures in Finland.
 No bycaught harbour porpoise has been reported since 1999, and there have been no strandings reported.
-The view of the Finnish fishing authorities is that these issues could be discussed if the number of harbour porpoises increased in Finnish waters.
-The irony is that unless a more porpoise-safe fishery develops in the eastern Baltic, it is unlikely that porpoises will be able to return and thrive in these waters.
-At least one positive change is that fishing with the most harmful type of gillnets for harbour porpoises, large mesh sized nets made of thick material, have become less common.
+In the recent management proposal (Loisa (editor) & Pyöriäistyöryhmä, 2016), it is stated that Finnish authorities are able to do relevant mitigation measures in short notice if harbour porpoises show more than occasional presence in certain areas.
+One positive change is that fishing with the most harmful type of gillnets for harbour porpoises, large mesh sized nets made of thick material, have become less common.